 At Austin Quan Yin, the team holds a great amount of respect for the vital role that Western medicine plays.
 However, they also recognize the areas in which it is lacking.
 Western medicine is a system designed to save people's lives, but it is not designed to keep people well.
 Nor is it designed to look at people as individuals.
 These two major components of health and wellness are at the very basis of Chinese medicine.
 The Chinese medicine approach offered by Austin Quan Yin in Austin, Texas, offers an alternative path toward wellness that does not center on pharmaceutical and surgical interventions.
-When you’re ready to explore all that Chinese medicine has to offer, call the office or spend a few moments booking an appointment online.
+When you’re ready to explore all that Chinese medicine has to offer, spend a few moments booking an appointment online.

 Chinese medicine, often called traditional Chinese medicine, is a form of healthcare centered on the concepts of harmony, balance, and energy.
 While Chinese medicine incorporates many concepts, the practice is based on two central ideas: qi and the relationship of yin and yang.